Free guides for family caregivers

 Understanding care roles, service comparisons, insurance coverage, and the real costs of different care settings.

-Coordination support for older adults managing their own care at home without family nearby — scheduling, records, emergency planning, and ongoing fol…
+Coordination support for older adults managing care at home without family nearby — scheduling, records, emergency planning, and follow-through.

 Care manager, elder care coordinator, care navigator — the titles overlap.
-Here's what each role actually does, when you need one, and how to choose t…
+What each role does, when you need one, and how to choose.

 Looking for geriatric care management?
 Learn how Averyn Care differs: non-clinical administrative coordination, follow-through, and family alignment.